terabyte/blog/interviewing/2019-08-10-Ranked-Skills.md

 someone who is an eight, in order to make them a nine?".
 This is not a trap per say, but it does force the candidate to say things which give you a very good idea what **they** meant by nine out of ten.
-If they answer "recursion", you know their nine means bumpkis.
+If they answer "recursion", you know their nine means bupkis.
 If they answer "how function decorators work", you know that this candidate is familiar with function decorators and considers it a very advanced language feature.
 Since I would not currently rate myself a nine at Python, if they talked about things which I am not myself